awslabs/data-solutions-framework-on-aws/framework/API.md

 - *Type:* string

+the command to be used to run the integration test script.

 ---

 ##### `stackOutputsEnv`<sup>Optional</sup> <a name="stackOutputsEnv" id="@cdklabs/aws-data-solutions-framework.utils.IntegrationTestStack.Initializer.parameter.stackOutputsEnv"></a>

 - *Type:* {[ key: string ]: aws-cdk-lib.CfnOutput}

+the output from the application stack to use as input to the test script.

 ---

 ##### `integTestPermissions`<sup>Optional</sup> <a name="integTestPermissions" id="@cdklabs/aws-data-solutions-framework.utils.IntegrationTestStack.Initializer.parameter.integTestPermissions"></a>

 - *Type:* aws-cdk-lib.aws_iam.PolicyStatement[]

+IAM permissions for the integration test script.

 ---